Samuel1236w/PRODIGY_CS_03/README.md

    FEATURES

    Checks if a password has:
 - Minimum length of 8 characters
 - At least one uppercase letter
 - At least one lowercase letter
 - At least one digit
 - At least one special character

- Provides clear feedback on password strength.
- Simple command-line interface for easy use.
+  HOW IT WORKS

+The script evaluates the password using regular expressions:
+a.
+It checks the password for specific patterns (uppercase, lowercase, digits, special characters).
+b.
+Based on the number of criteria met, it classifies the password into one of four categories:
+	•	Strong
+	•	Moderate
+	•	Weak
+	•	Very Weak